 Core Curriculum Series

 The Core Curriculum Series is scheduled for the first three months of the academic year and is held five days a week from 12:15-1:00 pm.
 Faculty members of Mass General and affiliated institutions provide an intensive review of essential internal medicine topics during this time.
-Lunches are provided daily for residents during these sessions, and teleconferencing allows those unable to join in person to participate as well.
-All core conferences are recorded and available for future review.
+Lunches are provided daily for residents during these sessions.

 Noon Conference Series

 Following the Core Curriculum Series, the Noon Conference Series continues with an extensive selection of clinical topics taught by Mass General’s local and national experts, as well as conferences focused on quality and safety, medical education, physician well-being, career planning and primary research.
 Faculty from Mass General and affiliated institutions, as well as visiting professors, lead interactive conferences from 12:15-1:00 pm Monday through Friday.
-Lunches are provided daily for residents during these sessions, and teleconferencing allows those unable to join in person to participate, as well.
-All Noon Conferences are recorded and available for future review.
+Lunches are provided daily for residents during these sessions.

-Case Conferences are held on most Fridays from 12:15-1:00 pm and comes in a variety of formats:
+Case Conferences are held on most Fridays from 12:15-1:00 pm and come in a variety of formats:

 - The New England Journal of Medicine Clinicopathological Cases (CPC) series is a favorite of trainees.
 Residents involved in patient care present cases to expert discussants who are unaware of the patient’s diagnosis.
 That expert then takes the audience through a discussion of the case to determine a diagnosis.
 These conferences are then eventually published in the New England Journal of Medicine as part of the “Case Records from the Massachusetts General Hospital” series.